agentrickard/domain/README.txt

   $_domain['scheme'] = 'http'
   $_domain['valid'] = TRUE
   $_domain['path'] = http://example.com
+  $_domain['error'] = ''

 Some uses for this global variable might include:

   - Block placement based on active subdomain (using PHP for block visibility).
   - Ad tags inserted based on active subdomain.
   - Theme switching based on subdomain.

+The 'error' element is new in 6.x.2 and is used to signal installation problems.
+Normally the 'error' element should not be set.
+See the API documentation of hook_domain_bootstrap_ful() for details.

 ----
 7.3 Database Schema